 Since his appointment as Chief Executive, Bruce has played a leadership role across a range of complex Internews projects such as the Gaza Strip conflict, West Africa Ebola outbreak, Ukraine conflict and various other major disaster responses.
 Meanwhile, Bruce has written and commented extensively on the underlying issues, and challenges in the global media sector in the so-called ‘post-truth’ era.

 Bruce currently serves as a Senior Deputy Steward for the World Economic Forum’s ‘Information & Entertainment Systems Initiative’ and is a long-serving Board Director of the Communicating with Disaster Affected Communities (CDAC) Network.

-In his last broadcasting role, Bruce served as a Network Editor for one of the UK's independent radio groups.
-He has worked closely with the communications regulator Ofcom, and was an industry representative to House of Lords Communications Committee.
+Bruce spent his early career as a journalist, editor and broadcaster in the UK winning various awards.
+In his last broadcasting role, Bruce was Network Editor for one of the UK's independent radio groups.
+He worked closely with the regulator OFCOM, and was the commercial news industry’s representative to House of Lords Communications Committee.

 Follow Daniel Bruce on Twitter: @InternewsDaniel